 OK, but then I looked further into Wang’s own paper trail.
 It was very difficult to ignore the fact that her husband seemed aware of the total cost.

-If your host cancels your reservation, Airbnb applies your prepayment to a new rental
+The host canceled their reservation and Airbnb applied the prepayment to a new rental

 Wang forwarded a chat with the second Airbnb host, Robert, that made it clear to me that we could not advocate this case.
 In that chat, her husband is attempting to negotiate the rental.
 He asks if the host would accept AU$2,500 or AU$3,000 for the five nights.
 Robert says no, he can’t.